calbornozflores/calbornozflores.github.io/experience.md

 Data Scientist with 5 years of experience performing machine learning models, software development, cloud computing and custom algorithms in order to face business problems correctly.

+At university, I derived my efforts into parallel programming and its logic to optimize at max codes.
+And at work, those efforts and my maths skills finally converged into Data Science with Big Data.

 As far as I have observed, the desire of self-improvement and the persistent intention of acquiring new knowledge are a must.
 In addition, I consider myself easy going, super proactive and absolutely collaborative because making the most of teamwork is the best approach for bringing projects to success.